Is an Ivy League College for You?

 - Maintain good relationships with your teachers so they can write compelling, personal letters of recommendation for you.
 Let them know your high school achievements, careers you’re considering and the majors and programs you’re interested in so they can give a complete profile of you as a student and how you would utilize your education to further your career goals.

-The Pro's and Con's of Using College Rankings
+The Pros and Cons of Using College Rankings

-See All College Planning in High School Articles
+See All Finding the Right College Articles